madisonbrown/yule/README.md

 If multiple children within a stacking container are set to fill in the same direction, they will split the available space evenly.

 The 'element' attribute is used to arrange the HTML content within the XML structure.
 If it is set to the id of any object in the body of the HTML file, that HTML object will be linked to the container.
+If the linked HTML object contains other HTML objects, then the positioning of that inner content within the container can be specified using the 'contentAlign' attribute, which works in the same way as the 'align' attribute.

 By default, containers are not rendered to the screen (meaning they do not produce any HTML DOM Object).
 Rather, yule arranges within the document the HTML elements they are linked to directly.
 However, a container that is not linked to any existing element may be rendered anyway by setting its 'render' attribute to 'true'.
 In this case, yule will add a \<div> element to the HTML document which represents the container, and the id of the container will be transferred to this \<div> so that it can be referenced later.